-CJ Ramone Interview about the 'American Beauty' record (Original English Version) - Pressure Magazine

 CJ Ramone Interview about the ‚American Beauty‘ record (Original English Version)

-CJ Ramone, the bass layer of the legendary Ramones, is an important a part of punk rock history.
+CJ Ramone, the bass player of the legendary Ramones, is an important part of punk rock history.
 Throughout the remarkable twenty-two-year career of the Ramones he is still carrying on the vibe of the ’77 punk rock generation with his brand new solo album ‚American Beauty‘ which will be in stores at 13th March.

-Marcus Liprecht of Pressure Magazine has spoken to CJ Ramone to find out what makes up American Beauty, what memories CJ has in Germany and where to get a cold beer in New York City neighborhoods.
+Marcus Liprecht of Pressure Magazine has spoken to CJ Ramone to find out what makes up American Beauty, what memories CJ has in Germany and where to get a cold beer in the New York City neighborhood.
 Enjoy the ride and feel free to share the CJ Ramone interview.

 Hi CJ, how are you today and how is the mood in beautiful America – especially after the elections?